 Consider if Your Performance Related Dismissal is ‘For Cause’

 Employers cannot simply fire an employee for cause without notice unless they have a) Established a reasonable standard of performance; b) Clearly communicated that standard to the employee; c) Informed the employee that performance standards were not being met; and d) Assisted the employee in meeting those standards.

 Determine if Severance or Notice Met Legally Mandated Minimums

 The ESA sets standards for notice and compensation minimums but there is no predefined amount an employee can receive.
 Employees may have notice or severance compensation specified in their employee contracts.
 For those that do not have contracts, common law standards exist that can require notice or compensation above and beyond the minimum standards set by the ESA.

-In the case of common law notices where there is not an employment contract or the original, contractually defined terms of notice and severance are outdated, employee notice and compensation are dictated by their currently held position, length of employment and other factors.
+When there is no employment contract or the original, contractually defined terms of notice and severance are outdated, notice and compensation are dictated by the job the employee held, their length of employment, and other factors.
 Simply put, the higher position an employee holds, the more notice or compensation they are likely due.

 Do Not Sign an Employer Severance Agreement

 Employers will sometimes try to have employees sign a severance agreement that bypasses ESA rules.
 Don’t sign one.
 Even if you have, this supposed agreement may not hold up in court.